ngonthier/various_exp_texture_synthesis/README.md

 Tensorflow >= 1.2

 You have to download the weights for the network :
+- VGG19 normalized weights (can be download here : https://partage.mines-telecom.fr/index.php/s/sqa9QntDcPqgLex)
+Those weights are used by default in the code.

+If you want to use the usual pretrained weights :
 - VGG19 CNN weights (It can be downloaded here : http://www.vlfeat.org/matconvnet/models/imagenet-vgg-verydeep-19.mat)
-- VGG19 normalized weights (can be download here : https://partage.mines-telecom.fr/index.php/s/DVw31LQ1UC0EoUM)

 ## Argument of the function